Introduction: Control Your Lights With Bluetooth

 Step 3: Programming the MCU

-Download the sketch and upload to the MCU.
+Download the sketch and upload to the microcontroller.
 You can learn how to do that by clicking here.

-Make sure you buy an ATTiny85, not ATTiny45 or others, because the ATTiny85 has got 8 kbytes of flash memory.
+Make sure you use an ATTiny85, not ATTiny45 or other, because the ATTiny85 has got 8 kbytes of flash memory and this amount of memory is necessary to use the SoftwareSerial library.

 Step 4: Test Everything on the Breadboard